Coffee Research

 Coffee growing in many subtropical and tropical production areas is characterized by poorly synchronized floral development and a prolonged hand-harvesting period.
 Because of the high cost of hand-harvesting, mechanical harvesting will be required for successful establishment of an extensive coffee industry in low elevation, irrigated leeward areas of Hawaii.
 Cultural practices that synchronize fruit development are needed to optimize mechanical harvesting.

 Fruit development in coffee can be synchronized by treatments designed to synchronize flower opening (anthesis), or fruit ripening or both.
-Previous research in Hawaii and elsewhere has shown that anthesis in coffee is stimulated and synchronized by a period of drought followed by irrigation or rainfall.
+Previous research in Hawaiʻi and elsewhere has shown that anthesis in coffee is stimulated and synchronized by a period of drought followed by irrigation or rainfall.
 Imposition of drought followed by irrigation may be a practical approach for synchronizing anthesis of coffee grown in regions with a prolonged, predictable dry season.
-The feasibility of this approach in Hawaii will depend on the intensity of the water deficit required to stimulate anthesis and on the interval between significant rainfall events.
+The feasibility of this approach in Hawaiʻi will depend on the intensity of the water deficit required to stimulate anthesis and on the interval between significant rainfall events.

 The use of plant growth regulators also offers an opportunity for more dependable and precise timing of floral development and ultimately fruit ripening in coffee.
 The effectiveness of gibberellin for synchronizing anthesis and ethylene for synchronizing fruit ripening is being evaluated in commercial field trials.
 Results to date suggest that this approach is feasible.